 You can also add subfeatures.
 Subfeatures promote the most important content on your site.
 They link to the content with a button and are separated into columns.
 Some homepages also feature a sidebar for things such as calendars or contact information.

 You may edit the homepage once logged in.
 You can edit the homepage by selecting it from the content overview menu in your dashboard.
 Or, you can begin by navigating to the live view of your homepage.
-Once there, select New Draft above the banner image.
+Once there, select the Edit option above the hero image.

 You will likely use the basic page for most of the pages on your site.
 The basic page lets you place text in a single block, embed images and add an optional aside.

 Robust 3-Column Page

 The Robust 3-Column page also has a number of display options you don’t have on the Basic Page content type, including:

 - Hero Images, which allows you to prominently display up to 5 images a user can scroll through at the top of the page, but keep in mind: the more photos you add to a page, the longer it takes to load.
 For this reason, we recommend the hero image generally only be used on a landing page of your website.

 - Photo Galleries, which display and cycle through multiple images.